 You can choose to receive a weekly email containing new opportunities added during the week that match any of your saved searches.
-Email alerts will be sent out on Friday, and by default you will receive a single email containing the results of all of your opportunities alerts.
+Email alerts are sent out on Sundays, and by default you will receive a single email containing the results of all of your opportunities alerts.

 Downloading your results

 In addition to browsing the *Research Professional database for funding opportunities, you also have the option to download these results and view them offline.
-To do this, select the opportunities you wish to download from your search results and then click on the “Actions” drop-down menu located next to the “Bookmarks” button.
-By selecting “Download”, you will have three further options:
+To do this, select the opportunities you wish to download from your search results and then click on the Actions drop-down menu located next to the Bookmarks button.
+Selecting Download, and then choose from the following download options:

 Full Text: This selection will enable you to view and download all of the information to do with the funding opportunity as presented on the live *Research Professional webpage.
-This document will be downloaded as a plain text (.txt) file.
+This document will be downloaded as a .docx file.

 Summary: This selection contains only a brief summary of the opportunity.
-Again, this will be downloaded as a plain text (.txt) file.
+This format can be downloaded as a .txt or a .docx file.

 Institutions subscribing to our Networked service will also have an additional option from this drop-down menu:

-If your institution is subscribed to the Networked service, you have the opportunity to view your opportunities in a calendar format.
+If your institution has a Networked level subscription service, you have the opportunity to view funding opportunities in a calendar format.

 Your calendar will open in a new tab.
 You can click on an opportunity’s title to see a pop-up containing a summary of that opportunity, as well as a link to view the item’s full information in the main *Research Professional interface.

-You can also import the calendar into your own calendar programme (Outlook, iCal, etc.) using the “Download” and “Subscribe” options.
+You can also import the calendar into your own calendar programme using the Download and Subscribe options.

 Download: This will download the calendar to your desktop as an iCal file.
 This is a standard calendar format, which you can import into most calendar programmes (please see your own calendar programme’s documentation for details on how to do this).
 Opportunities will appear in your own calendar as a full day event.